 - Maintaining and expanding a Dunscore Freecycle scheme

 - Organising events such as a Christian Aid Climate Change Roadshow and talks on “green” topics

 - Helping Dunscore School to with their Eco Group

 As a church we use recycled paper and environmentally-safe cleaning products.
-Renewable electricity is supplied by Good Energy to both the church and the manse.
+Renewable electricity is supplied by Good Energy to the church.
 We actively recycle paper, print cartridges and plastics.
 We use only Fairtrade tea, coffee and sugar and members of the congregation are on the village Fairtrade Steering Group..
 Every week in the Church Family Notices there is an ‘Eco Snippet’ which gives a little information on environmental issues.